jeff-hykin/json_fix/README.md

 # What is this?

+A pip module that let you define a `__json__` method, and has that method magically work with the built-in json module.

-A patch to the built-in python `json` object that allows classes to specify how they should be serialized.
+From a technical perspective, its a patch to the built-in python `json` object that allows classes to specify how they should be serialized.

 # Why?